status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-an-eye.md

 > **Note:** If you're running Nimbus as a service, the above status bar won't be visible to you.
 You can use you the RPC calls outlined in the [API page](./api.md) to retrieve similar information.

-## eth2stats

-eth2stats is a network monitoring suite for your beacon node + validator client.
-One good pre-genesis check is to query your local node's API to see if you have peers.
-See our guide [here](./eth2-stats.md) for more.